samuelselasi/headfirstc-tutorial/README.md

-# headfirstc-tutorial
+# Head First C
-Exercises in Head First C book
+This is a guide for beginners learning C from scratch with Head First C book by David & Dawn Griffiths

 * This includes all the tutorial exercises in the book

 * Comments will be added on challenging exercises

+# c insatllation (windows)
+Linux and mac users dont have to do this insatllation
 * Go to MinGW official website and click on 'Downloads'

 * Download mingw-get-setup.exe and accept the terms